TBT8A10/Research/README.md

 The boot image contains a DTB just like most Android devices.
 However, that one is not used. \
 Additionally, it contains a "second" file (unpack with [AIK](https://forum.xda-developers.com/t/tool-android-image-kitchen-unpack-repack-kernel-ramdisk-win-android-linux-mac.2073775/) and it will be inside the `split_img` folder) which can be unpacked/repacked with imgRePackerRK.
 Inside it is the real DTB and the ENACOM splash screen bitmap.

-I've extracted the DTS from the DTB and cleaned it using my [Python script](https://github.com/TBM13/dts_cleaner) to make it more readable.
-It's [available here](./Resources/stock_dts_cleaned.txt).
+I've extracted the DTS from both devices and cleaned it using my [Python script](https://github.com/TBM13/dts_cleaner) to make it more readable.
+They are available on the [resources folder](./Resources/).

 ### Building TWRP
 I managed to build TWRP using Rockchip's device tree (had to make a lot of modifications and quick hacks) and the stock prebuilt kernel.
 It loads enough to make ADB work but the recovery itself crashes due to some graphic-related errors.